Infinite ergodic theory meets Boltzmann statistics: The non-normalized Boltzmann-Gibbs state

 Since \eq{\mathcal{I}(x)} is non-normalized, we search for a more complete solution in the form of

-with $\alpha>0$.
-This long-time behavior, when inserted into the Fokker-Planck equation, is a solution to leading-order, with correction terms of order $\partial_t t^{- \alpha} \propto t^{-(1+\alpha)}$ which are smaller by a factor of $1/t$ than the leading $t^{-\alpha}$ term.
+with $\alpha>0$. {The logic behind this ansatz is that, instead of Eq. \eqref{eq12} which is obtained from Eq. \eqref{eq11} where the left-hand side is exactly zero, we now look for a time-dependent solution to Eq. \eqref{eq10}, where the contribution from the left-hand side is non-zero, yet small.} This long-time behavior, when inserted into the Fokker-Planck equation, is a solution to leading-order, with correction terms of order $\partial_t t^{- \alpha} \propto t^{-(1+\alpha)}$ which are smaller by a factor of $1/t$ than the leading $t^{-\alpha}$ term.
 Physically, we can expect this solution to be valid only for $x\ll l(t)$, where $l(t) = \sqrt{ 4 D t}$ is the diffusion length-scale of the problem.
-In the limit $x\gg 1$, on the other hand, we know that the force is negligible.
+In the range $x\gg 1$, on the other hand, we know that the force is negligible.
 Hence, in that case,

 Matching Eqs. (\ref{eq13},\ref{eq14}) in the overlap region $1 \ll x \ll l(t)$, we find $\alpha = 1/2$ and $A = 1/\sqrt{ \pi D}$.
 A uniform approximation then reads